sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: January 30, 2017 Monday

+**Today's Progress**: Installed Mongodb and learned basic commands.
+It took some time for  me figure out how to successfully run it.
+Also, I installed homebrew to install Mongodb.

+Also, I spent some time learning about installing Virtualbox and Vagrant… research some more development tools

+**Thoughts**  It’s easy to get diverted to something else while you are coding.
+Today, I spent a lot of time away from actual coding exploring development tools

 ### Day 27: January 29, 2017 Sunday

 **Today's Progress**: Went through two JavaSctip30 tutorials and @Udemy web dev course.
 Learned how HTML canvas works, not so much in details, but just what Canvas is.
 Also, learned some useful console commands for JavaScript debugging.